Who is fighting on the Canelo vs Charlo undercard?

 All you need to know before Saul ‘Canelo’ Alvarez and Jermell Charlo clash in Las Vegas

-It will be undisputed vs undisputed in Las Vegas this weekend, as Saul “Canelo” Alvarez defends his super-middleweight belts against Jermell Charlo.
+It will be undisputed vs undisputed in Las Vegas tonight, as Saul “Canelo” Alvarez defends his super-middleweight belts against Jermell Charlo.

 Canelo, 33, is looking for a third successful title defence in a row, having outpointed John Ryder in May and old rival Gennady Golovkin 12 months ago.